-I am an assistant professor at the University of Central Arkansas, where I get to teach a great set of courses: Theories of Knowledge, Modern Philosophy, Philosophy of Science, Symbolic Logic, and Philosophy for Living.
-I have broad philosophical interests, but I am most often drawn to questions about knowledge.
-A thread that ties most of my research interests together is thinking about what it means to flourish as a knower, especially as social beings.
-My work on perspectives illustrates this range, and I have written on topics such as agency and reflection in Ernest Sosa’s virtue epistemology, how metaphors of perspectivality influence accounts of the first-person perspective, and how gaps in conceptual resources in the epistemology of science contribute to climate change denial.
-I am currently working on applications of standpoint theory to research on modern slavery.
+I am an assistant professor of philosophy at the University of Central Arkansas, and my courses include Theories of Knowledge, Modern Philosophy, Philosophy of Science, Symbolic Logic, and Philosophy for Living.
+My research focuses on contemporary epistemology, and I have written on topics such as agency and reflection in Ernest Sosa’s virtue epistemology, how metaphors of perspectivality influence accounts of the first-person perspective, and how gaps in conceptual resources in the epistemology of science contribute to climate change denial.
+Other areas of research interest include the epistemology of ignorance, standpoint theory, and philosophical pedagogy.

 I see pedagogy as a natural extension of my epistemological interests, especially since education is inescapably value-laden.
 Recently I have been exploring ways to engage students with thinking about and developing intellectual virtues such as curiosity, attentiveness, openmindedness, intellectual humility, and courage.
 I tend to think that one of the best things I can do as a teacher is to inspire students to be curious about the world and to help them develop skills to turn this curiosity into an active, life-long interest in learning.